mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Sheet object, limited to the following attributes:fromId (required) - the Id of the template from which to create the sheetname (required) - does not have to be unique
+Sheet object, limited to the following attributes: fromId (required) - the Id of the template from which to create the sheet name (required) - does not have to be unique

 **Type:** object